 - Which mortgage refinance programs do you offer?

 - Do you specialize in any particular type of refinance program?

 - How does your mortgage process work?

 - Will I need a home appraisal?

-Unless you qualify to skip a refinance appraisal, your lender will order a home appraisal to determine your home’s value and calculate your available home equity.
+Unless you qualify for an appraisal waiver or are eligible for an FHA streamline, USDA streamline or the VA IRRRL, your lender will order a home appraisal to determine your home’s value and calculate your available home equity.
 Make sure you tell the appraiser about any home improvements you’ve completed.
 It’s also a good idea to declutter and clean your home to make it as presentable as possible.

-Ensure all of the details on your closing disclosure are correct, and make sure your closing costs — which typically range from 2% to 6% of your loan amount — haven’t dramatically increased from the loan estimate.
+Check all the details on your closing disclosure to ensure your closing costs haven’t dramatically increased from the loan estimate.
 You’ll pay closing costs and sign paperwork for your new loan, and your old loan will be paid in full by your new lender.

 - You’ll get a lower refi rate.
 A lower interest rate means you could save thousands in interest payments over your loan’s lifetime.
 It could also lead to lower monthly payments.